 Storing and Preserving Film Reels

 If you’ve ever wondered, “What is a film reel?” now you know that film reels are basically just photography kept on a spool to display on a projector at a certain speed to mimic motion.
-While this format has largely been replaced by digital videos, it greatly influenced the Hollywood industry and film reels still exist in people’s collections and archives.
+While this format has largely been replaced by digital videos, it greatly influenced the Hollywood industry and old film reels still exist in people’s collections and archives.

 However, film can only last forever if you digitize it.
 Capture offers decades of experience digitizing film, and we’ll automatically integrate your digital footage with your Google Photos account.
-Click here to learn about our film transfer services!